skim1027/code_101/learning_code.md

 - To output your information, you can utilize p or puts to show your outputs
 - Hashtag in Ruby creates comments
 - Multi-line comments can be created using =begin /=end

+Next live session will be focused on ruby